As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

 Primarily, wine fridges comprise two main technologies: compressor and thermoelectric.
 Each technology type serves a particular purpose, dependent on the quantity and type of wines you own.

 The thermoelectric technology in a wine fridge features a fan, which runs continuously to keep the temperature of your wines below room temperature.
-It keeps the bottles cool by sucking out all the hot air of the fridge.
+It keeps the bottles cool by sucking out all the hot air in the fridge.

-Thermoelectric technology suits those collectors the best whose collections do not exceed beyond twenty bottles at a time.
+Thermoelectric technology suits those collectors the best whose collections do not exceed twenty bottles at a time.
 Similar to your regular refrigerator, compressor technology, on the other hand, is the more traditional sort.

 The internal thermostat in these fridges keeps your wine bottles at specific temperatures, as per the types of wines you store in them.
 Different types of wines need different storage temperatures, and this internal thermostat creates that perfect temperature.

 Wine fridges with compressor technology do not run constantly and only trigger into action when the temperature increases others.
 You cannot use your regular refrigerator for wine storage because it is too cold to retain the wines’ authenticity.